bartbutenaers/node-red-contrib-http-proxy/README.md

 ```
 <img src="https://<ip cam hostname>/<some path>">
  ```
-Although this is very simple, it has a number of disadvantages:
+Although such a dashboard can be created very easily, it has a number of disadvantages:
 + Hopefully you have activated *basic authentication* on your IP camera, i.e. secured it with username and password.
 In that case you might consider to hardcode the credentials (username/password) in your dashboard template node:

    ```